-Dr Christian Jarrett has a PhD in cognitive neuroscience and is a chartered psychologist and associate fellow of the British Psychological Society (BPS).
-He has edited and written the BPS Research Digest since its inception in 2003 and created the associated BPS Research Digest blog in 2005.
-In producing this award-winning blog Dr. Jarrett reviews hundreds of peer-reviewed journals in order to report on the latest findings within psychological science.
+Dr. Christian Jarrett has a PhD in cognitive neuroscience and is a chartered psychologist and associate fellow of the British Psychological Society (BPS).
+He edits the BPS Research Digest blog and is the presenter of the British Psychological Society podcast 'PsychCrunch.'

 You are a cognitive neuroscientist by training.
 What is cognitive neuroscience?

 It's where neuroscience and cognition meet, so it's about trying to understand how the brain as a biological entity carries out mental processes like memory and language.
 My PhD research involved trying to explain anticipatory eye movements in terms of the functioning of various networks at the front of the brain.

 You have written and edited the British Psychological Society (BPS) Research Digest blog since its launch in 2005.
 One of the aims of the blog is to evaluate important studies which are relevant to real life.
 What would you say are the most common "real life" topics featured on the blog?

 Mental health is one of the major "real life" topics that I cover but others include decision making, emotions and relationships.

 CLICK HERE to read the BPS Research Digest Blog.

 Could you tell us about your book Great Myths of the Brain?